AVA SCHOLARS PROGRAM

 The Academy on Violence and Abuse (AVA) Scholars Program is a mentorship program designed to improve the ability of junior researchers to conduct high quality research and to enter into productive careers focused on understanding and minimizing the effects of violence and abuse on people’s health.

-- Be at an early stage in their career (includes post-doctoral fellows and junior faculty within 5 years of completion of terminal degree)
+● Be at an early stage in their career (includes post-doctoral fellows and junior faculty within five years of completion of terminal degree).

-Each AVA Scholar is matched with a mentor who will provide support for two years.
-Mentors are educators and/or researchers working in the field of violence or abuse who have strong mentorship abilities, experience with research and who are committed to the program.
-Mentors will provide support about: a specific research project identified by the scholar; career advice and guidance; other challenges typical of violence-related research (working with IRBs, applying for grant funding, etc).
+● Each AVA Scholar is matched with a mentor who will provide support for the years 2022-2024.
+Mentors are educators or researchers working in violence or abuse who have strong mentorship abilities, experience with research, and are committed to the program.
+Mentors will provide support about a specific research project identified by the scholar, career advice and guidance, other challenges typical of violence-related research (working with IRBs, applying for grant funding, etc.).

-AVA scholars and their mentors will meet in person during AVA conference meetings and will have continued contact, at a minimum monthly, via ZOOM phone/video.
-In between phone meetings, the AVA scholar and his/her mentor will remain in touch via email.
+● AVA scholars and their mentors will meet in person during AVA conference meetings and will have continued contact, at a minimum monthly, via ZOOM phone/video.